jxmot/tessel-networking-example/README.md

 **NOTE : This document is a "work-in-progress".
 It is likely to change, when this message is no longer present this document can be considered ready for use.**

-This repository contains a networking test application for the Tessel 2.
+This repository contains a networking application for the Tessel 2.

 # Purpose